vishinde/ContextGraphonSpanner/customergrowthagentwmcptoolbox/README.md

 The MCP Toolbox server running locally or on Google Cloud Run/GCE/GKE instance.

-Make sure toolbox-core is install for local deployment and testing pip install toolbox-core
+Make sure toolbox-core is install for local deployment and testing.
+Version used for this code's testing: VERSION=0.31.0 pip install toolbox-core

 2. GettingStarted